-

 The Unified Property Ownership Tax (EN.F.I.A.)
 It is the tax imposed by the State on all property owners for each property over which they have a right in rem (full ownership, bare ownership, usufruct, housing) on January 1st each year.
 It is an annual tax, and its amount is determined by various factors (e.g., square meters, floor, age of building, zone price (objective value)).
 For the purchase and sale of a property, one of the documents required to be presented for the notarial deed is a certificate of non-debt of EN.F.I.A.

 Real Estate Duty (TAP) The amount of the said duty is fixed by decision of the municipal or community council, varies from 0,25/000 to 0,35/000 and is unified for the whole of the relevant administrative region.
 This fee is collected through electricity bills.
-In purchase and sale transactions, one of the certificates that the seller should present to the notary public is the Certificate of non-debt of TAP, which is issued by the competent municipality.
+By Law 5076/2023, relevant certificate of non-debt of TAP issued by the competent municipality abolished as a prerequisite for the signing of conveyance deeds.

 The Special Tax on Real Estate (EFA) According to Law 3091/2002, the following (among others) persons are liable to submit a declaration of special tax on real estate: